-Moral relativism is a form of moral realism which says that morality is a legitimate enterprise and that there are actual moral dimensions or qualities in the world (i.e., morality isn't just a "useful fiction"), but that morality is not universal.
-Nothing is right or wrong in itself; instead, we always have to ask, "Right or wrong for whom?"
+Moral Relativism is a form of Moral Realism which says that morality is a legitimate enterprise, and that there are moral dimensions to the world (i.e. morality isn't just a "useful fiction"), but that they are not universal.
+Nothing is right or wrong in itself; we always have to ask, "Right or wrong for whom?"
 Relativists differ on what the standard of measure for moral rules should be.
-Cultural relativists say it should be what the majority of a society believes or practices.
-Subjectivists (individual relativists) say that the standard should be each individual's moral code. regardless of what his society thinks of it.
-It's important to remember, however, that each of these views are realist views, in that they believe there are moral truths that are binding on us; they only deny that such truths are universal or absolute.
-These truths are objective but differ either from culture to culture. in the case of cultural relativism, or from person to person, as in the case of subjectivism.
+Cultural Relativists say it should be what the majority of a society believe or practice.
+Subjectivists (Individual Relativists) say that the standard should be each individual's moral code. regardless of what his society thinks of it.
+It's important to remember, however, that each of these views are realist views, in that they believe there are moral truths which are binding on us, they only deny that such truths are universal or absolute.
+The are objective, but differ either from culture to culture. in the case of Cultural Relativism, or from person to person, as in the case of Subjectivism.